TO THE POINT

 - Consumer reviewer for the CDMRP

-Dr. Thomas Lobl, MD, PhD
+Dr. Thomas Lobl, PhD

 Chief Operating Officer